terrachest/chest/README.md

 ## What is it?

 A private registry you can publish your Terraform modules too.
-Initially created to manage terraform modules in a mono repo, the roadmap for this project now includes an S3 backend and implementing the terraform login protocol.
+Initially created to manage terraform modules in a mono repo, the roadmap for this project now includes a S3 backend and implementing the terraform login protocol.

 ## Quickstart